Anjan Bista

-On 6 March 2015, Bista was selected for the 2018 FIFA World Cup qualification (AFC) senior team (Nepal) 2-leg match against India.
-He was as one of the main player when Nepalese team won Bangabandhu Gold Cup in Bangladesh and gold medal in SAG Games.
-He scored 2 goals during the Gold winning run in the 2016 SAG Games - one against Bhutan and one against Maldives in the semi-final.

-Anjan has since been a prominent member of the Nepal senior team.
-As a member of the 2022 World Cup qualifier team.
-He scored 2 goals in 2–0 against Chinese Taipei in the World cup 2022 Asian qualifiers in Taipei. sBista performed well against Australia earning praise from the commentator Andy Harper and Simon Hill from Fox Sports.
+Anjan Bista (अञ्जन विष्ट; born 15 May 1998) is a Nepalese professional footballer who plays as a forward for Bangladesh Football League club Brothers Union and the Nepal national team.

 Club career

-During the 12th edition of the Aaha Rara Gold cup, playing for the ANFA Academy Bista score the opening goal in the 17th minute to put his team 1–0 up against Nepal Police Club in Pokhara.
+During the 12th edition of the Aaha Rara Gold cup, playing for the ANFA Academy Bista scored the opening goal in the 17th minute to put his team 1–0 up against Nepal Police Club in Pokhara.
 However Ranjan Bista scored the equalizer in the 35th minute and the Police Club went on to win on a penalty shootout.

 Nepal APF

 Bista joined Nepal APF for the upcoming 2015 Nepal National League.
 He scored his first goal for the club in the second round in a 4–1 win over Morang XI.
 Anjan's brother Ranjan Bista scored two goals in the same match.

 Marbella United FC, Spain

 On 28 March 2016, Bista scored the only goal to defeat Nijmegen Eendracht Combinatie U-19 Academy 1–0.
 Anjan Bista showed brilliant performance during a match against ASC 09 Dortmund.